seemajune/js-basics-readme-v-000/README.md

 ## Syntax Basics

-Now that you know how to print something, let's move onto some more basics.

 #### Variable Declaration

 To make a variable called `greeting` and set it equal to the string `"hello world"` in Ruby, we could just write: